gracequantum/MPS2/README.md

 }
 auto mpo = mpo_gen.Gen();
 ```
-The `OpIdx` defines the operator and the site which lives on.
+The `OpIdx` defines the operator and the site which the operator lives on.
 The type of the result MPO `mpo` is `std::vector<GQTensor *>`.

 ### Define initial MPS
 You can define a base direct product state as the initial MPS.
-Because the U1 symmetry is kept during the iteration process, The quantum number of this initial MPS also labels the sector you are working in the whole Hilbert space.
-Temperately, MPS is also defined as a `std::vector<GQTensor *>` now.
+Because the U1 symmetry is kept during the iteration process, the quantum number of this initial MPS also labels the sector you are working in the whole Hilbert space.
+MPS is also defined as a `std::vector<GQTensor *>` for now.

 ```cpp
 std::vector<GQTensor *> mps(params.N);